-A global icon, philanthropist, rock star, and fan of sunglasses: Bono, the lead singer of the world-famous band U2, is rarely seen without sunglasses.
-This was thought to be part of his rock star image, but his reasons are more medical than aesthetic.
-And if one of the most well-known figures in the music industry is wearing sunglasses on a daily basis, you should too.
+A global icon, philanthropist, rockstar, and fan of sunglasses: Bono, the lead singer of the world-famous band U2, is rarely seen without sunglasses.
+This was thought to be part of his rockstar image, but his reasons are more medical than aesthetic.
+And if one of the most well-known figures in the music industry is wearing sunglasses daily, you should too.
 Read on to learn more.

 Why Bono Wears Sunglasses

-In 2014 Bono admitted he’s been struggling with glaucoma, a degenerative eye disease that can lead to blindness if not treated, since the 90s.
-One of the symptoms of the disease is a serious sentitivity to camera flashes and other bright lights.
+In 2014, Bono admitted he's been struggling with glaucoma, a degenerative eye disease that can lead to blindness if not treated, since the 90s.
+One of the symptoms of the disease is a serious sensitivity to camera flashes and other bright lights.
 Though Bono has been through treatment and is on the path to recovery, he continues to wear his favorite shades both indoors and out.

-Unfortunately, Bono’s sensitivity to light won’t go away as damage to the optic nerve can’t be undone.
-On the bright side, he was able to get a diagnosis before he completely lost his sight.
-Since glaucoma doesn’t initially affect your vision, it’s very important to get regular eye exams to spot the warning signs sooner.
+Unfortunately, Bono's sensitivity to light won't go away as damage to the optic nerve can't be undone.
+On the bright side, he got a diagnosis before he completely lost his sight.
+Since glaucoma doesn't initially affect your vision, it's very important to get regular eye exams to spot warning signs sooner.

 Though we don't recommend wearing sunglasses indoors unless you have extreme light sensitivity like Bono, we can recommend wearing them outdoors to everyone.